milanbalazs/record_management_system/README.md

 ## Requirements

-In this section you can read the requirements based on the permissions levels.
+In this section you can read the requirements from different aspects.

 ### User requirements